CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 This page collects references to open-access datasets that characterize climate hazards for the past, present and future.
 The collected entries are broadly categorized into general datasets that characterize the state of the earth system and datasets created to quantify specific hazards.
+The collection is not complete and favours datasets with global or European coverage.

 :::{tip}

-The datasets collected here provide a common basis for the workflows included in the handbook.
-It is not a complete collection and favours datasets with global or European coverage.

 We highly recommend to consider **alternative and complementary local datasets** for your risk analysis in addition to the ones listed here.
 Reach out to your local meteorological service and search for other providers of data tailored to your area of interest.